 What’s funny is that I built his look around the fabric on these shorts.
 I’ve had this little bit of dinosaur print left over from a couple of years ago and I was super excited to realize that I had enough for some shorts length Baby Bear Joggers.

 But how do you make dinosaurs into an Americana look?
 By creating an American Dino, of course!
-I designed up this cute flag waving, Uncle Sam hat wearing TRex…and then dropped it right in my shop for you to be able to get your hands on as well!
-You can find the digital cut file and iron-on transfer HERE!
+I designed up this cute flag waving, Uncle Sam hat wearing TRex…and then slapped it on a shirt for him!

 For the shirt itself, I used my newest favorite tee pattern for Louis: the Basic Tee - Youth from Patterns for Pirates.
 It’s got that slimmer fit that Louis just loves (and I do too!) and it’s such an quick and easy sew.
 I adore it on him.